 Swimming is a full-body sport, and this includes your core.
 Many swimmers are guilty of not rotating their hips with the movement of their arms and shoulders.
 In order to maximize your pull’s efficiency, you should coordinate your hips and shoulders.
 This makes for a long and powerful stroke, and ensures a fluid motion that doesn’t create drag.
 The movement shouldn’t be too exaggerated and should feel as if you’re moving with the water.

 Breathing is off

 There are various ways your hand entry could be wrong.
-One could be that they’re crossing to the opposite side when it returns.
+One could be that it’s crossing to the opposite side when it returns.
 This causes your body to sway and add extra drag.
 Another mistake is when your entry is too short, forcing your body to go down and requiring excess effort to recover.
 Above the water, you lift your elbow; it should be higher than your hand.
 Also, keep your hand flat and enter with your fingers first.